 For many of our patients, especially among teens and young adults, video gaming is an activity that has played a significant role in their lives.
 It’s how they connect with their friends and family, and like any other activity people are passionate about, it can be devastating when a spinal cord or brain injury seems to have taken this activity away.

-Seeing that gaming was an important recreation activity for many patients, staff from our Assistive Technology, Rehabilitation Engineering and Therapeutic Recreation departments came together to modify existing controllers, trial commercially available adaptive controllers, and use some of the built in accessibility features of game systems – including sip and puff devices, voice controls and modified buttons – to give patients the ability to get back in the game.
+Seeing that gaming was an important recreation activity for many patients, staff from our Assistive Technology, Rehabilitation Engineering and Therapeutic Recreation departments came together to modify existing controllers, trial commercially available adaptive controllers, and use some of the built in accessibility features of game systems – including sip and puff devices, voice controls and modified buttons – and other resources to give patients the ability to get back in the game.

 Once they saw the impact that gaming had on patients’ self esteem and social interaction, they realized that adaptive gaming could also be an important tool for their therapy as well.
 Modifications to the controllers can help patients increase strength, balance, dexterity and endurance.
 Building upper body strength in this way can help patients become stronger when it comes to daily activities they are learning to tackle, such as eating, dressing and bathing as well.